kyma-project/community/collaboration/extending-kyma-cli.md

   ├── .vscode
   │   └── launch.json
   ├── deployment
-  │   └── deployment.yaml
+  │   └── function.yaml
   ├── local
   │   └── <server-code.extension>
   └── Readme.md
-  └── code
+  └── src
     ├── config.yaml
     ├── <function-code.extension>
     └── <dependecies.extension>
 ```

 * launch.json consists of settings for the local debugger on vscode
-* deployment.yaml consists of the yaml of the function cr that has been deployed on the kyma cluster.
+* function.yaml consists of the yaml of the function cr that has been deployed on the kyma cluster.
 This would be generated once function has been deployed.
 * `<server-code.extension>` consists of the server code with handler pointing to <function-code.extension>.
 The `extension` of file and `server-code` is with repsect to the language passed in init command
 * config.yaml can be used as info file with current configurations like:
   * name